Getting involved as an Aboriginal and Torres Strait Islander father

 ‘We’ve seen too many men break up their relationship because men have let the woman do everything before, during and after the birth of their child.

-‘It’s caused breakdowns in relationships and still happens a lot now, so we want to encourage the men to have a bit more responsibility.’
+‘It’s caused breakdowns in relationships and still happens a lot now, so we want to encourage the men to show more responsibility in the caring and sharing of responsibilities with their partners.’

-In times of stress and frustration, it’s good to get some help.
+In times of stress and frustration, it’s good to get support.

 ‘I would say turn to another – a friend or an uncle or someone that you can sit down and talk to.
 Talk to another man who’s had children.
 Talk to another woman, your auntie or someone like that.’